-Take the ground flower and put into a tea strainer.
+Take the ground flower and put it into a tea strainer.
 Pour boiling water over the hemp (hemp requires very hot water to steep).
 Cover with a lid and let steep 10 minutes.
-Add full fat coconut or dairy.
+Add full-fat coconut or dairy.
 (The fat is needed for better absorption.)
 Stir in a bit of honey to sweeten if desired.

 I’ve had hemp tea before, but I was very surprised at the almost immediate effect of the tea after a few sips.
 By the time I had finished my cup I felt very relaxed, focused, calm and my body aches lessened.